Pin Gages vs. Optical Measurement for Small Diameter Tubing

 Small diameter tubing is widely used in countless applications in a broad range of industries, including (but certainly not limited to):

 - Physics research

 For example, cutting metal tubes often referred to as hypodermic tubing can be precision metal cut to length for use in medical devices requiring strength, uniformity, and corrosion resistance.
 This includes devices for minimally invasive surgical and therapeutic applications such as:

 - Blood glucose collection

-Small tubing for medical devices is available in different outside diameters (ODs) as well as different IDs and wall thicknesses.
+Small precision tube cutting for medical devices is available in different outside diameters (ODs) as well as different IDs and wall thicknesses.